Craven-Biostat-Lab/esm-1v-workflow/container/README.md

 # Apptainer build files

-Files needed to build the apptainer container live here.
+Files needed to build the apptainer containers live here.

-The command to build the container is
+The command to build a container with the esm1v_t33_650M_UR90S_1 model is
 ```
-apptainer build container.sif container.def
+apptainer build --build-arg MODEL=esm1v_t33_650M_UR90S_1.pt container.sif container.def
 ```

 For those running into the "No space left on device" error during build ([apptainer issue 1076](https://github.com/apptainer/singularity/issues/1076)), a workaround is to build in sandbox first:
 ```
-apptainer build --sandbox sandbox/ container.def
+apptainer build --build-arg MODEL=esm1v_t33_650M_UR90S_1.pt --sandbox sandbox/ container.def
 apptainer build container.sif sandbox/
 ```

 ## Details of interest in `container.def`

-To avoid having to download the models every time the container is invoked, make sure that downloaded models are copied to the container (in the `%files` section) and correctly specified in the arguments in `%runscript`.
+To avoid having to download the models every time the container is invoked, we load the model into the container explicitly (see the `%files` section).
+For the files to be available at container build time make sure that they are downloaded to `container/esm_models` (the `download-models.sh` script will download them there).

 ## Running the container

-The `predict.py` script from the [zero shot variant prediction example](https://github.com/facebookresearch/esm/tree/main/examples/variant-prediction) is copied here and used as the runscript of the container.
+The `predict_substitution.py` is used as the runscript of the container.
-The command arguments (other than the model locations) are passed directly to the script.
+When invoked as the container runscript, the `--model-location` argument is set to the model included in the container.
+The other arguments are:
+* `--sequences`: A path to a (optionally gzipped) FASTA file containing the sequences we wish to process.
+* `--results`: A path where the results will be written as CSV.
+* `--scoring-strategy`: The scoring strategy to use.
+Current options are `masked-marginals` (default) and `wt-marginals`.